ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 When scraping multiple authority websites, network requests often become the bottleneck.
 While the `FiberScheduler` efficiently interleaves operations during delay periods, network requests still block a fiber until they complete.

-The `ThreadScheduler` optimizes this process by:
+The `ThreadPool` optimizes this process by:

 1. Executing operations in parallel using a thread pool
 2. Allowing other fibers to continue working while waiting for responses